composewell/streamly/README.md

 yields per second.
 For more sophisticated rate control see the haddock documentation.

+## Exceptions

+From a library user point of view, there is nothing much to learn or talk about exceptions.
+Synchronous exceptions work just the way they are supposed to work in any standard non-concurrent code.
+When concurrent streams are combined together, exceptions from the constituent streams are propagated to the consumer stream.
+When an exception occurs in any of the constituent streams other concurrent streams are promptly terminated.
+Exceptions can be thrown using the `MonadThrow` instance.

+There is no notion of explicit threads in streamly, therefore, no asynchronous exceptions to deal with.
+You can just ignore the zillions of blogs, talks, caveats about async exceptions.
+Async exceptions just don't exist.
+Please don't use things like `myThreadId` and `throwTo` just for fun!

 ## Reactive Programming (FRP)

 Streamly is a foundation for first class reactive programming as well by virtue